firefly-cpp/pyqt-feedback-flow/README.md

 ![Pyqt](https://user-images.githubusercontent.com/73126820/167383927-6fe17311-4e80-42fc-a0ef-1494b4c58762.png)

 ## Description
-In many occasions, notifications can be a useful tool to inform a user about certain events.
-Sometimes, static notifications or pop up windows may provide adequate feedback, however, there are some cases where flowing notifications can be more appropriate.
+On many occasions, notifications can be a valuable tool to inform a user about specific events.
+Sometimes, static notifications or pop-up windows may provide adequate feedback; however, there are some cases where flowing notifications can be more appropriate.

 This software allows us to show flowing notifications in the realm of a text or a picture.
-Both text and pictures (raster as well as vector) can be customised according to users' wishes, which offers an extensive variety of possibilities of providing flowing feedback.
+Both text and pictures (raster and vector) can be customized according to users' wishes, which offers a wide variety of possibilities for providing flowing feedback.

 ## Text notification example
 https://user-images.githubusercontent.com/73126820/167379237-7c85467d-133e-42c9-91fd-7e85f2481267.mp4